stangeor/USA-Regional-Sales-Analysis/README.md

 Core business questions addressed:

-- Which region drives the highest revenue?
+- Which region drives highest revenue?
 - Which regions underperform on profitability?
 - Are revenues concentrated in a product categories?
 - Are there seasonal patterns?